Programs

 Ages 10-12

-This week of camp will be held from 9am-3pm Monday-Wednesday, with a campout from 9am Thursday morning until 3:00pm on Friday.
+This camp will be held from 9am-3pm Monday-Wednesday, with a campout from 9am Thursday morning until 3:00pm on Friday.

 HeartSong Backpacking Trip